 - The kind of potting mix: Sphagnum moss needs water less frequently than a bark mix.

 - The air temperature: Plants dry out more quickly in warmer temperatures.

 - The humidity: Plants dry out more quickly in drier air.

 - The light: Plants growing in higher light need more water.

 Generally, water once a week the drought-tolerant orchids, such as Cattleyas, Oncidiums, and Dendrobiums.

 Water most others, such as Miltonias, Paphiopedilums, and Phragmipediums, every 4 to 5 days.
 Start there, and adjust up or down according to the conditions in your home.

-Water orchids thoroughly each time, then let them dry out before watering again.
+Water orchids thoroughly, then let them dry out before watering again.

 Most orchids are not heavy feeders.
 Many orchids bloom year after year with no fertilizer at all.
 During active growth, when new leaves are being produced, you may fertilize every other time you water at half the strength recommended on the fertilizer package.
 However, it's important to deliver water without fertilizer at least once a month to flush excess fertilizer salts from the bark mix and avoid fertilizer burn to the roots.